fredszaq/Rezenerator/README.md

 Please note that these processors use external tools that must be installed and accessible in the path.

 ## How to use it ?
-As this is still a development version, you'll have to compile it, just clone the repository and run a `mvn clean install`.
-You'll need to have Inkscape and ImageMagick (convert) in you path in order to be able to run the tests.
-You can skip tests by adding `-DskipTests` to the command line.

-You have then two options :
+At the moment, you have two options

 ### Standalone jar
-You can use the standalone jar available in the `rezenerator-standalone/target/` directory.
-As you don't want to bother with dependencies, use `rezenerator-standalone-<version>-jar-with-dependencies.jar`.
-For now, the jar uses system properties for its configuration, just check the source code to see the ones supported !
+You can grab the last version in the [release section](../../releases) of Github.

 ### Maven plugin
-You can also use the maven plugin, here is a basic example configuration to use in the pom of your project :
+You can also use the maven plugin (available on maven central), here is a basic example configuration to use in the pom of your project :

 ```xml
 <build>